Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 - Improve software reliability and reproducibility.
 - Make sure that changes (bugfixes, new features) do not affect other parts of software.
 - Generally all software is better off being tested regularly.
 Possible exceptions are very small codes with single users.
-- Ensure that a released version of a software actually works.
+- Ensure that a distributed/packaged software actually works.

 ---